jnhnum1/jang/README.md

   yield("result", val+val2)
 ```

-Coroutines are not serializable, which is bad if we ever want to add a
+However, coroutines are not serializable, which means they are not a viable
-coroutine-like `getUserInput()` function to Jang, or if we want Jang-internal
+choice if we ever want to add a coroutine-like `getUserInput()` function to
-coroutines.
+Jang, or if we want Jang-internal coroutines.

 A coroutine is implicitly storing the position of its execution so far (i.e.
 which arguments, if any, have already been evaluated), so to make a serializable